|Monday||7.00am – 6:00pm|

-The end of a pet’s life can be one of the most difficult and emotional responsibilities associated with pet ownership, whether the animal dies of old age, an illness or an accident.
+The end of a pet’s life can be one of the most difficult and emotional times associated with pet ownership, whether the animal dies of old age, an illness, or an accident.
 All pet owners know that, at some point, their pet is going to die.
 But the reality is always harder than anything imagined, even if you’ve been through it before.
-After years of being part of your family, losing a pet creates a heart-wrenching gap in your life.
+A pet is part of the family for years, so losing a pet creates a heart-wrenching gap in your life.
 The grief can feel overwhelming.
 That’s why it is important to think about how you want to deal with your pet’s passing before the time arrives.

 Many pet owners face the difficult decision of if and when to euthanize an aged or ill pet.
 You are responsible for your pet’s health and welfare and, ultimately, must make the decision yourself.
 Your veterinarian can help you understand what the animal is experiencing physically.
 If your pet is suffering from a chronic illness or simply old age, the vet will help you make adjustments for any limitations or losses that happen.

 How do you make this decision?
 Generally, you’ll need to make a judgment about the pet’s quality of life.
-If your pet still engages with you, other people or other pets, if its appetite is stable and if it is not suffering any pain, the time has not arrived.
-However, if your pet is in pain, cannot or will not eat, has great difficulty moving and/or has withdrawn from the world, it is probably time to bring its life to an end.
+If your pet still engages with you, other people, or other pets, if its appetite is stable, and if it is not suffering any pain, the time has not arrived.
+However, if your pet is in pain, cannot or will not eat, has great difficulty moving, and/or has withdrawn from the world, it is probably time to say goodbye.

 In veterinary medicine, euthanasia is a painless process that induces death.
 The vet makes an intravenous injection of concentrated anesthesia.
 The injection takes effect quickly.
 First the pet loses consciousness, then it stops breathing and its heart stops beating.

-In addition to choosing when to euthanize your pet, you will also need to choose where to have it done (many vets will come to your home if you prefer), who you want to be there and what to do with the remains.
-Before the circumstance arises, spend some time thinking about these issues.
+In addition to choosing when to euthanize your pet, you will also need to choose where to have it done (many vets will come to your home if you prefer), who you want to be there, and what to do with the remains.
+Before the situation arises, spend some time thinking about these issues.
 Can you handle watching the end of your pet’s life?
 Will you feel guilty or incomplete if you aren’t there?
 Who else needs to be there?
 Who can be there for you — to drive you home and give you emotional support?
 Do you want to bury your pet or have it cremated?
 Do you want a specific place to go for remembrances?
 Is there a favorite place of your pet’s where you would like to spread the ashes?
 Do you want to keep a remembrance with you all the time?
-Your vet can take care of any arrangements related to disposing of the body, but will need to know what you want.
-If possible, don’t leave these important decisions to the last moment, but have a plan.
-You can always change your mind if something doesn’t feel right at the time.
+Your vet can take care of any arrangements related to disposing of the body, but they will need to know what you want.
+If possible, don’t leave these important decisions to the last moment.
+Have a plan in place, but always remember you can change your mind later if something doesn’t feel right at the time.

-We offer cremation services through Precious Pets Cemetery.
-The client has the option of having their pets remains returned to them, having an actual burial, or simply having some of the ashes dropped into an ossuary.
+Pet Medical Center of Edmond offers cremation services through Precious Pets Cemetery in Spencer, Oklahoma.
+Our clients have the option of having their pets remains returned to them, having an actual burial, or simply having some of the ashes dropped into an ossuary.
 If the client chooses the burial or ossuary, they can visit the site during regular office hours.
 Please visit their site at www.preciouspetscemetery.com for more information.